In-depth reviews

 MINI Electric 0-62mph, top speed and acceleration

 MINI says the Electric will hit 37mph from rest in less than four seconds, while sprinting from 0-62mph takes 7.3 seconds.
 Like all electric cars, you just point and shoot.
 The electric motor’s instant torque fires the car off the line, but it never seems to run out of puff; it’ll rocket from 50-75mph in just 4.6 seconds.
-The MINI Electric is quiet and refined at 70mph, with little in the way of wind or road noise.
-It also gets a standard audible warning at lower speeds so that pedestrians hear it coming.
+While the whir of the electric motor is almost silent on the motorway, there is an audible warning at lower speeds so that pedestrians hear it coming.

 Handling